akankshabaranwal/DaCeConv3D/samples/convolution/README.md

 `python profileNVConv3D.py --implementation directConvNCDHWtileIC --currlayer 2 --lastlayer 3 --verify`

 ## Available DaCe implementations
-In the folder *nv_impl*.
-The implementations included in the report are:
+The folder *nv_impl* has implementations for NVIDIA GPU and the folder *amd_impl* has implementations for AMD GPU.
+The below listed implementations have been included in the report:
 1. Implicit GEMM algorithm with auto-optimize: `implicitGemmdace`
 2. Implicit GEMM algorithm with tiling only: `implicitGemmTiledonlydace`
 3. Implicit GEMM algorithm with buffering + tiling: `implicitGemmWarpTileddace`